BeraSenol/Website-Entrepot-Del-Tartufo/README.md

-# Nuxt 3 Minimal Starter
+# Website for a local italian restaurant named Entrepot del Tartufo (Work in Progress)

+### Nuxt Modules:

+- Nuxt UI
+- Nuxt Color
+- Nuxt Image
+- TailwindCSS
+- Nuxt Content (To Do)

+## Setup
 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

-## Setup

 Make sure to install the dependencies: